MaximeKjaer/scalajs-webpack-loader/README.md

 scalajs-webpack-loader is similar to [scalajs-bundler](https://github.com/scalacenter/scalajs-bundler) in that it is a tool that uses Webpack to bundle Scala.js code alongside JavaScript code.
 Use scalajs-bundler if your build tool is SBT, and use scalajs-webpack-loader if your build tool is Webpack.

+The loader supports Scala.js 1.x.
+It should also work on Scala.js 0.6.15 – 0.6.33, but note that only 1.x is tested for and explicitly supported.

 ## Installing

 Install scalajs-webpack-loader as a dev-dependency of your NPM package by running: